Have you ever asked yourself which online review platform is the best for your small business? Google? Facebook? Yelp? Better Business Bureau?

 Google, Google Images and Google Maps account for 90% of ALL web search volume.
 That mean’s that everything else accounts for a mere 10% – that includes all the social media platforms, all other business reviews platforms, etc.

 Building your Google My Business listing will give you prime-time exposure and easily-accessible way for customers to gather information on what experiences others had with your business.
 Not only that – but Google My Business now allows people to ask a question directly on your Google My Business Listing where either the owner or other people can answer:

 Notice the “Reviews from the web” feature as well?
 Google gather’s reviews from other common places into your My Business listing!
-Meaning that ultimately – choosing to focus on Google will get you both maximum exposure but bring all other reviews that your business might have all in one place.
+Meaning that ultimately – choosing to focus on Google will get you both maximum exposure AND consolidate all other reviews that your business might have in one place.
 It’s free.
 It’s easy.
 It’s the most robust business review platform out of all of them.

 Yelp is highly popular among the foodie culture.
 Similar to how the BBB is targeted to hands-on and trades companies – Yelp is virtually all food-related.
 You can find reviews for restaurants, take-out places, bars, etc.

 If you’re looking to get reviews for an accounting company there is a likelihood you won’t be going to Yelp.
 If you’re in the food industry I highly recommend Yelp as one of your main review platforms (partnered with Google My Business).
 Do be careful as some people take Yelp extremely seriously and bad reviews do influence other users decisions quite a bit!
 Foodies get serious.
 Otherwise you don’t have to worry about building reviews on this platform.